 DeScioli, P., & Bokemper, S. (2014).
 Voting as a counter-strategy in the blame game.
 Psychological Inquiry, 25, 206-214. [pdf]

-Bokemper, S.E., & DeScioli, P., (in prep.).
-The problem of honesty in government safety nets.
+Bokemper, S.E., & DeScioli, P. The problem of dishonesty in government safety nets.

 Grants and Awards

 International Foundation for Research in Experimental Economics, Small Grants Program (2016).
 With Peter DeScioli.
 "Experiments on social safety nets". ($8,400).

 National Science Foundation funded participant at 5th Lindau Nobel Laureate Meeting on Economic Sciences.
 August, 2014

 Stony Brook University, Dorothy L. Pieper Award for excellent academic performance and potential

 Introduction to American Politics (Fall 2015, Spring 2016, Fall 2016, Spring 2017)

 The Politics of Economic Security (Spring 2020, Spring 2021)